kulbirsaini/videocache/Readme.txt

     max_logfile_backups, max_scheduler_logfile_backups, max_cleaner_logfile_backups, max_tracefile_backups
            The  logfiles are automatically rotated once they have exceeded the max_logfile_size.
-The max_logfile_backups is the number of backup files  you want to keep.
+The max_logfile_backups is the number of backup files you wan to keep.
              Example: max_logfile_backups = 2 will keep videocache.log and videocache.log.1 and videocache.log.2 as logfiles.

            Default logfile backups:
              max_logfile_backups : 10